guardian/techtime/Coding Challenges/20180907-Weekly/readme.md

 }
 ```

+The `timestamp` is the the date and the hour.
+The value `2018-09-07-11` says that the map lives until 11:59 on 2018-09-07.

 Each point has a label and coordinates.
 The label is unique to that point and will be used by you to refer to the point later on.

 You will then want to submit a solution.
 A solution is an ordered sequence of points that the salesman should go through.
 From the first point to the last.
+All points must be visited.

 Assuming that you think the salesman should visit the points in this order: `e167` -> `f432` -> ... -> `21dd`, you would then call